angeloce/angeloce.github.com/resume_en.md

 Web Programming, Tester

 ## SKILLS AND EXPERTISE
+* Strong in design and programming in Python, C, PHP, Javascript programming languages
+* Experience in Automated testing and development on test tools
+* Ability to development for

 ## EXPERIENCE

 Test and Develop Engineer
 2011 - Present, Tencent Inc.
 Responsibilities for all of development on test tools and automated testing in QA team.

 Test Engineer
 2010 - 2011, Aragon Construction
 Provide technical support for web automated testing based on regression testing and daily monitor for the e-commerce website http://www.brilliantearth.com.

 Test Engineer
 2008 - 2010, Yaxon Networks
 Test product and develop test tools

+## EDUCATION
+Beijing Institute of Technology, China
+2004 – 2008, Bachelor of Science (BS), Automation Engineer Technology/Technician